developess/build_a_phoenix_api/README.md

 end
 ```

-How does this work? `conn` is short for `connection` - its kind of equivalent to the `(req, res)` you might get in node. `render` is a function afforded to us by the controller macro, which is imported at the top:
+How does this work? `conn` is short for `connection` - its kind of equivalent to the `(req, res)` you might get in Node.js. `render` is a function afforded to us by the controller macro, which is imported at the top:

 ```elixir
 use FawkesWeb, :controller